The real reason Facebook bought Giphy for $400 million

 “If Giphy would have been a success as an advertising business, there would have been another zero in the sale price,” Ostrovsky says.
 He believes it’s going to take some very smart people at Facebook and Instagram to turn GIFs into valuable ads.
 Facebook definitely has the reach needed to get them in front of literally billions of people—though how people respond to them is another question.

-For now at least, Facebook plans to let Giphy run as a free-standing business.
-There was some speculation last week that Facebook might eventually shut down the Giphy API so that people on competing platforms like Twitter could no longer easily access its GIFs.
+For now at least, Facebook plans to let Giphy run as a freestanding business.
+There was some speculation last week that Facebook might eventually shut down the Giphy API, so that people on competing platforms like Twitter could no longer easily access its GIFs.
 But this is unlikely, and for a very good reason.

 Ostrovsky tells me that one of the biggest values in the deal for Facebook might be data.
 Already, 50% of Giphy’s traffic comes from Facebook apps.
 But now Facebook will know what Giphy GIFs people are sharing in all the other apps that use Giphy’s database, including Apple’s iMessage, Snapchat, Telegram, and TikTok.